What is A Foreign Body IN the EYE?

 Anything in your eye that doesn’t belong is considered a foreign body, including sand, makeup accumulation, sawdust, or small bits of glass.
 Foreign bodies usually get lodged under the eyelid or hover over the surface of your eye.
 Generally, patients can remove the object by flushing the eye with cool water.
-However, you may have a foreign body that causes injury and requires professional assistance to safely remove it.
-If not withdrawn, foreign bodies can cause a scratch the cornea, cause a lesion, or create an infection.
+However, you may have a foreign body that causes injury and requires a professional to use foreign body removal eye instruments.
+If not withdrawn, foreign bodies can cause a scratch on the cornea, cause a lesion, or create an infection.
 For patients who suspect they have a foreign body in their eye, we highly recommend scheduling an appointment to avoid any severe damage or complications.
-Our ophthalmologists at Palm Beach Eye Center in Lake Worth, FL and Delray Beach, FL can provide the help you need.
+Our ophthalmologists at Palm Beach Eye Center in Lake Worth, FL, and Delray Beach, FL, can provide the help you need.

 How do we treat foreign body removal?